 VinUniversity is pleased to present a series of talks by well-known researchers and academics from leading universities.
 These senior faculty have had significant influence in the advancement of their discipline, and their vision and achievements in research, teaching and their engagement with industry have been deeply influential in setting the research agenda in their fields.

-The seminars are open to all members of the VinUni community, and to community members.
-Attendance is free of charge and pre-registration is required.
+The seminars are open and free for all.
 While some of the talks will go into some technical details, no special technical or business knowledge is needed to appreciate them!

 We hope you can join us to listen, be intrigued and inspired!